 You’ll see the computer’s serial number displayed beneath the text “SerialNumber”.
 This command uses the Windows Management Instrumentation Command-line (WMIC) tool to pull the system’s serial number from its BIOS.

 If you don’t see your PC’s serial number, blame your PC’s manufacturer.
 The number will only appear here if the PC manufacturer saved it to your computer’s BIOS or UEFI firmware.
 PC manufacturers don’t always fill in the number properly.
-In that case, you’ll see something like “0” or “To be filled by O.E.M.” instead of an actual serial number.
+In that case, you’ll see something like “0,” “To be filled by O.E.M.” or blank space instead of an actual serial number.